I’m a mom and I needed a side hustle.

 Since my idea of the BEST life that I can imagine for myself is me at home with my baby, I determined to make it happen.

-So I set out to find a way to earn an income from home, as a stay at home mom.
+So I set out to find a way to earn an income from home with a side hustle, as a stay at home mom.
 All I needed was $1000/month, and I’d never have to go out to work.

 THAT’s how this blog was born and it took me about 7 months to get to the point of earning $1000/month.
 (We’re two years in now, and it earns significantly more than that.)

-(The long version obviously includes details about how it was a lot of work to grow my blog to a full time income in less than a year.)
+(The long version of my mom side hustle story obviously includes details about how it was a lot of work to grow my blog to a full time income in less than a year.)

-I know how hard it was for me to finally come up with work at home ideas that worked for me.
+I know how hard it was for me to finally come up with work at home ideas / side hustle ideas for moms – that worked for me.

-Maybe you’ve been struggling trying to find something that YOU can do, to earn extra money from home, as a mom.
+Maybe you’ve been struggling trying to find something that YOU can do, to earn extra money on the side from home, as a mom.

-So I’ve complied a list of awesome work at home ideas / jobs for moms, and maybe something on here will just fit for you.
+So I’ve complied a list of awesome side hustle ideas for moms, and maybe something on here will just fit for you.
 (Some of these jobs require training, but I personally believe the best way to make money from home is to be skilled at something.
 So DON’T let that scare you away!)

 IF you’re just looking for coffee money I recommend joining Survey Junkie if you want to do a few paid surveys for fun – (Survey Junkie is awesome for that) or you can find a larger list of legit online surveys that pay here.
 BUT surveys on your phone isn’t a real work from home income – no matter how much we wish it was!

-Fantastic work at home job ideas for stay at home moms
+Fantastic side hustle ideas for stay at home moms

 ♥ Start a day home – My cousin used to make over $3000 / month watching other people’s kids WHILE she watched her own kids.
 From home.